 Energy Recovery System

 Energy recovery systems use the vehicle's heat-transfer system, much like a coolant heater, but without a separate piece of equipment.
 A very small electric pump is connected to the water line, which keeps the truck's cooling system and heater operating after the engine is turned off, using engine heat that would otherwise dissipate.
 Energy recovery systems typically do not provide enough warmth to be a sole source of overnight heat.

 Thermal storage and battery-electric air conditioners (storage cooling) derive energy to recharge the storage device from the truck's engine during operation or from plugging in to external power sources at truck stops.
 The engine uses a small quantity of extra diesel for recharging the air conditioner.
 The emissions from burning this fuel (which are controlled by the engine's emissions control system) occur on the highway rather than at the truck stop or depot.

 Automatic Engine Stop-Start Controls

-Automatic engine stop-start controls can sense sleeper temperature and automatically turn the engine on when the sleeper is too warm or cold.
-They can also keep locomotive engines warm.
+Automatic engine stop-start controls can sense sleeper compartment temperature and automatically turn the engine on when the sleeper is too warm or cold.
+The controls can also keep locomotive engines warm.
 Fuel savings using this technology are minimal in extreme temperatures.
-These controls also add to engine wear and may disturb the driver's sleep.
+The extra starts also add to engine wear and may disturb the driver's sleep.